 Since a psychopath’s main defect is “concealed” – with an absence of easily readable signs – its diagnosis is controversial.
 Thus, psychopathy is not included as a disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association.
 Instead, the more general Antisocial Personality Disorder (APD) diagnosis is often applied to criminals who blithely commit a broad range of aggressive crimes.

 The new science of neurocriminology is not an either/or choice of nature vs nurture, but a more complex nature/nurture MIX of how our genes and brain structures interact with our social environment.
-This is called epigenetics: the way one's environment affects the expression of one's genes and brain structure.
+This is part of epigenetics: the way one's environment affects the expression of one's genes and brain structure.

 Some idealists argue that psychopathic criminals aren’t fully responsible and therefore deserve to be locked up only until they’re “cured” rather than being locked up forever as a permanent danger to others.
 But realists argue that there’s no “cure” for violent psychopaths - it’s impossible - though they’re master con-artists who often fool the examining psychiatrist.